One of my pleasures in preserving veggies straight from the garden is the finished result. Complete with label made on my computer.

 Love to see the jars lined up.
 Very satisfying.

-in preserving, Spicy eggplant & capsicum chutney, veggies
+Spicy eggplant & capsicum chutney

 Growing your own food is sometimes the easy part, what to do with the glut is quite another matter.
 In this case it’s eggplants.